marc2332/freya/crates/elements/src/_docs/events/globalmouseover.md

-The `globalmouseover` event will fire when the user moves the mouse cursor anywhere in the app.
+The `globalmouseover` event will fire when the user moves the mouse anywhere in the app.

 Event Data: [MouseData][crate::events::MouseData]